 Cat.
 I What is the role of art to be in the modern world?
 Can art be a vehicle for social change, or should art be a self-critical discipline that pursues primarily aesthetic ends?
 What is the relationship between art and mass culture?
 Using primary sources, this course focuses on some of the theorists and artistic trends since the mid-nineteenth century that have sought to resolve this dilemma.
 These include: Ruskin, Morris and the Arts and Crafts Movement; Art for Art?s Sake; the German Werkbund and the Bauhaus; American industrial design.

-Cat.
-II By using material from the sciences and the humanities, this course examines the ways in which ideas of knowledge and of human nature have been fashioned.
+By using material from the sciences and the humanities, this course examines the ways in which ideas of knowledge and of human nature have been fashioned.
 The specific topics include physical theories about light, biological and psychological theories of visual perception, and artistic theories and practices concerned with representation.
 The mixing of material from different academic disciplines is deliberate, and meant to counter the notion that human pursuits are ?naturally? arranged in the neat packages found in the modern university.
 The course draws upon the physical and social sciences, and the humanities, to examine how those fields relate to one another, and how they produce knowledge and self-knowledge.
 Cultural as well as disciplinary factors are assessed in this process.
 Light, Vision and Understanding is conducted as a seminar.
 The diverse collection of reading materials includes a number of primary texts in different fields.
 In addition, the students keep a journal in which they record the results of numerous individual observations and experiments concerning light and visual perception.
 The course can fit into several Humanities and Arts topic areas as well as serve as a starting point for an IQP.
 There are no specific requirements for this course, although some knowledge of college-level physics, as well an acquaintance with the visual arts, is helpful.
-This course will be offered in 2014-15 and in alternating years thereafter.

 This course introduces students to techniques and processes for the creation of real-time, interactive works of art.
 Students learn to use electronic sensors and other tools for audio, graphics, and video processing, as well as design customized software interfaces to create interactive artworks that respond to users and their environment.
 The course also introduces students to the work of significant contemporary arts practitioners as well as their historical precedents, with a special emphasis on inter-media works that bridge visual art, music composition, and the performing arts.
 Topics may include electronic musical instruments and performance interfaces, computer vision, VJing, electronically-augmented dance, controller hacking, wired clothing, networked collaboration and mobile media, and algorithmic and generative art.
 Recommended Background: Animation (AR/IMGD 2101 or equivalent), and exposure to digital audio or music and introductory programming.